RLPR: Radar-to-LiDAR Place Recognition via Two-Stage Asymmetric Cross-Modal Alignment for Autonomous Driving: Introduction

-Despite its potential, the practical deployment of R2L methods is hindered by the substantial cross-modal gap between these two sensing modalities.
-Specifically, several critical challenges remain to be solved: (1) Existing R2L methods are primarily tailored for dense scanning radar, often relying on temporally accumulated LiDAR scans to approximate the distribution of a radar frame~\cite{yin2021radar, nayak2024ralf}.
-However, as single-chip and 4D radars become increasingly prevalent, an R2L framework capable of handling these diverse radar types remains underexplored.
-(2) Current R2L approaches typically enforce feature alignment within a shared latent space.
-However, this paradigm often overlooks the preservation of intra-modal discriminability while simultaneously underestimating the intrinsic heterogeneity of different modalities.
-Given the relative scarcity of paired radar-LiDAR training data, such forced alignment struggles to learn sufficiently generalizable representations.
+Despite its potential, the practical deployment of R2L methods is hindered by the substantial cross-modal gap between these two modalities.
+Specifically, several critical challenges remain to be solved: (1) Existing R2L methods are primarily tailored for scanning radar~\cite{yin2021radar, nayak2024ralf}.
+However, as phased-array radars become increasingly prevalent in autonomous driving, spanning 3D (exemplified by the Continental ARS-408) and 4D variants, an R2L framework capable of accommodating different radar types remains underexplored.
+(2) Current R2L approaches typically adopt a symmetric alignment paradigm, where both modalities are treated with equal priority, forcing them to converge toward a mutual optimization target.
+However, this paradigm often overlooks the preservation of intra-modal discriminability while simultaneously underestimating the heterogeneity of different modalities, which can pose challenges for learning sufficiently generalizable representations.

-To address these challenges, we propose RLPR, a radar-to-LiDAR place recognition framework compatible with heterogeneous radar types.
-To overcome radar format discrepancies, we design a polar bird’s-eye view (BEV) dual-stream network.
-This network abstracts away modality-specific physical signatures, focusing exclusively on extracting hierarchical structural features.
-Furthermore, we re‑examine the symmetric alignment paradigm by revealing a task‑driven asymmetry between the two modalities.
-While raw LiDAR data are inherently richer in spatial detail, our observation shows that the radar features naturally evolve toward a higher-entropy representation for intra-modal discriminability.
-Consequently, aligning these structurally rigid and information-dense radar representations with compact LiDAR features risks degrading geometric cues and destabilizing optimization.
-Motivated by this, we propose a two-stage asymmetric cross-modal alignment (TACMA) strategy, as shown in~\figref{fig:motivation}.
-Following independent pre-training for modality-specific discriminability, we freeze the radar branch as an anchor in the asymmetric alignment stage.
-This strategy streamlines feature alignment along a more tractable path while anchoring the shared latent space onto a discriminative manifold, ensuring precise cross-modal retrieval with minimal unimodal discriminability loss.
+To address these challenges, we propose RLPR, a radar-to-LiDAR place recognition framework capable of accommodating both scanning radars and phased-array variants.
+Our framework prioritizes polar BEV as a generalized representation over modality-specific physical signatures, consciously trading sensor type-specific depth for a compatibility grounded in shared spatial structures (see~\secref{sec:network_architecture}).
+We then design a network architecture to generate dual-descriptors, extracting both local and global geometric features for cross-modal alignment.
+Furthermore, we re-examine the symmetric alignment paradigm through the lens of entropy evolution in LiDAR and radar features during place recognition pre-training, identifying an inherent task-specific asymmetry between LiDAR and radar.
+Guided by this diagnostic heuristic, we propose a two-stage asymmetric cross-modal alignment (TACMA) strategy, as shown in~\figref{fig:motivation}.
+Following independent pre-training, we freeze the radar branch as an anchor, streamlining feature alignment along a more tractable path while anchoring the shared latent space onto a discriminative manifold, facilitating effective cross-modal retrieval.